cancancaloglu/cancancaloglu/README.md

 ## Hi there 👋
 Hi!
-I am Kerim Can Cancaloğlu
+I am Kerim Can Cancaloğlu.
+- 🌱 I’m currently learning Python

 <!--
 **cancancaloglu/cancancaloglu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.